garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-file-storage.md

 Firstly, you must follow the [Configuring Storage Account](./configuring-storage-account.md) guide to create and configure a new storage account.
 After the setup, you must also set up the DNS Private Resolver by following the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide.

-After the above-mentioned steps are completed, you may go ahead and create a file share for File Storage by following these steps:
+After the steps mentioned earlier are completed, you may go ahead and create a file share for File Storage by following these steps:

 1. Go to **Home > Storage Accounts** and click on your storage account.
 2. Go to the **Data Storage** tab and click on **File Shares**.